Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 The first option is filing your taxes manually.
 You can do this by filling in Form 1040 and mailing it to the IRS.
 You should also include any payment that you might owe.
 This is a great option because it’s free.

-With the second option, you can use a software program or website (usually for a fee) to help you file your tax.
+With the second option, you can use a software program or website (usually for a fee) to help you file your taxes.
 In most cases, you’ll have to answer questions about any deductions you might have had and the money you’ve earned.
 Thereafter, it will fill out your 1040 based on the answers you gave.

 Lastly, you can hire a tax professional or an accountant to help you file your tax return.
 They will work to help you get the most out of your tax return.
 While it’s handy to have a professional to help you, it could end up costing you a lot of money.